Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 Engagement Metrics:

-- Social media engagement rates on Diwali content
+- Social media engagement rates on Deepvali content

-- Email open and click-through rates for Diwali campaigns
+- Email open and click-through rates for Deepvali campaigns

 - User-generated content volume and quality